Other notable areas in the downtown area include Bastion Square, Market Square, Douglas Street, Blanchard Street, Fort Street and Rockland Avenue.

 For information on the above parts of town in Victoria, see below.

-For details about other municipalities within the larger region, including Colwood, Esquimalt, Saanich, Sooke, Sidney and other communities, click Great Victoria.
+For details about other municipalities within the larger region, including Colwood, Esquimalt, Saanich, Sooke, Sidney and other communities, click Greater Victoria.

 The Inner Harbour is the beautiful waterfront area in the heart of downtown Victoria where the Empress Hotel and Legislative Buildings are located.
 For more information on what is arguably Victoria’s most famous part of town, click Victoria’s Inner Harbour.